rohiit9/crm-security-app/README.md

 # crm-security-app
-Spring based CRM application
+Spring based CRM application.
-Using Spring MVC, Hibernate, Spring security and JDBC developed a CRM application in Java.
+This application has been developed using Spring MVC, Hibernate, Spring security and JDBC.